 Interested in how the environment affects human health?

-Spend nine weeks during summer 2014 (Monday, June 16th through Friday, August 15th) working with a University of California researcher in a paid summer internship program.
+Spend eight weeks during summer 2016 (Monday, June 20th through Friday, August 12th) working with a University of California researcher in a paid summer internship program.
 Gain valuable experience and join other students who are interested in careers in science working on research projects that could be important for future academic and career opportunities.

 What you can expect if you are admitted to the STEER Program: